Why Babies Refuse Bottles

 1. Why is my baby refusing the bottle?

-Babies may refuse bottles due to nipple texture, flow rate, or unfamiliar scent.
-Some infants are comforted by the smell of their mother and may prefer breastfeeding initially.
-Introducing a familiar scent, like with a Bottimals bottle lovey, can make the transition easier.
+Babies sometimes resist bottles due to nipple texture, flow rate, or unfamiliar scents.
+Many infants are comforted by their parent’s scent and may prefer breastfeeding at first.
+Adding a familiar scent—such as with a Bottimals bottle-lovey®—can help make bottle-feeding feel more familiar and comforting for your baby.

 2. When should I start introducing a bottle?